Jack Fleming

-Leo W. "Jack" Fleming Jr. (February 3, 1923 – January 3, 2001) was an American sports announcer for the National Football League's Pittsburgh Steelers and the National Basketball Association's Chicago Bulls in professional sports, and also the West Virginia Mountaineers football and basketball teams.
+Leo W. "Jack" Fleming Jr. (February 3, 1923 – January 3, 2001) was an American sports announcer for the National Football League (NFL)'s Pittsburgh Steelers and the National Basketball Association (NBA)'s Chicago Bulls in professional sports, and also the West Virginia Mountaineers football and basketball teams.
 One of his most famous calls was for the Steelers in 1972, on the "Immaculate Reception".

 Early life

 Leo W. Fleming was born on February 3, 1923.
 He was a United States Air Force navigator during World War II.
 He flew 23 combat missions and began his radio career while recuperating at Ashford Military Hospital.

 Announcing career

 West Virginia University

 Jack Fleming, also known as the "Voice of the Mountaineers", served as the school's football and basketball announcer during the periods 1947–1959, 1962–1969, and 1974–1996.
 Some of Fleming's more memorable calls include calls on Rod Thorn, Major Harris, Jeff Hostetler, Will Drewery, the infamous "Flutie Sack" in 1984, Pat Randolph, Robert Walker's game-winning touchdown run against Miami in 1993, Ed Hill's game-winning touchdown catch against Boston College in 1993, and Amos Zereoué.

 Fleming was a seven-time West Virginia sportscaster of the year winner, also receiving the 1996 Gene Morehouse Award from the West Virginia Sports Writers Association and the Chris Schenkel Award from the College Football Hall of Fame in 1999.
 In 1995, he was inducted into West Virginia University's Order of Vandalia, for outstanding service to the state and school.

 Fleming was inducted into the West Virginia University Sports Hall of Fame in 2001.